Pique wants Valverde to continue as Barca boss

-Gerard Pique "would be delighted" if Ernesto Valverde remained head coach of Barcelona as doubts remain over his future.
+Gerard Pique "would be delighted" if Ernesto Valverde remained manager of Barcelona as doubts remain over his future.

 However, Valverde and Barca have the option to terminate the contract a year early.

-Speaking after Barcelona's 2-1 victory at Getafe on Sunday, centre-back Pique said: "It's a decision that he will make and we will respect because he is the coach.
+Speaking after Barcelona's 2-1 victory at Getafe, centre-back Pique said: "It's a decision that he will make and we will respect because he is the coach.

 "We would be delighted if he decided to continue and he is doing a magnificent job.